edrubin/plant-locations/README.md

 ## code

 **general** The code all uses [R](https://cran.r-project.org/) (most recently, 4.4.2).
 You should be able to run the scripts individually and sequentially (ordered alphanumerically), beginning with `000a1-clean-egrid-2018.R` and ending with `006d-map-nonattainment-examples.R`.
 For of few of the larger figures, we used [QGIS](https://www.qgis.org/) and/or [Adobe InDesign](https://www.adobe.com/products/indesign.html).
 We can provide those individual files upon request.
+The figures *can* be reproduced in R with data created by the code in this repository.

+**paths** All paths are relative to the repository's directory.
+The code uses the `here` package to manage paths, with an `.Rproj` object created in the repository's root directory.

 **description** The scripts' names describe the order (numeric-alphabetical prefix) and the goal of the script.
 In general, the scripts fall into several broad groups: